Chinnasf/My-Notes-on-Applied-ML/README.md

 ### Acknowledgements

-These notes were possible thanks to the instructors of the specialization offered by the University of Michigan through Coursera.
+These notes were possible thanks to the instructors of the specialization offered by the University of Michigan through Courser, and UGent.